hyhy26157/-3-Control-Chart-for-Train-Defect/README.md

 ![alt text](https://i.ibb.co/Hg8mDG9/problem.jpg)

 Since there are many redundant information on the control chart.
 I have faded out all the vectors and texts on the graph.
-This helps stakeholders to pay attention only to necessary information.
+Below image shows only the necessary information needed for this presentation.

 ##### After